sabahat-saeed/weather-app-laravel/README.md

 ## <center>About Project </center>

 ## Requirements
-(Please use PHP.
-You can use any PHP framework of your choice that would speed up development.
-Laravel is preferred.)

-You should grab weather data for a given list of longitudes and latitudes scheduled every 2 minutes.
+Laravel Project to grab weather data for a given list of longitudes and latitudes scheduled every 2 minutes.

 - Name
 - Latitude